 If you belong to something — seemingly anything — there very well may be an insurer out there with a car insurance discount for you.

-The insurance information website EverQuote reports that other types of organizations that may offer the membership benefit of car insurance discounts include:
+The insurance information website EverQuote reports that other types of organizations possibly offering car insurance discounts as membership discounts include: